Jin dynasty (266–420)

-The Jin dynasty or the Jin Empire, officially Jin, sometimes distinguished as the Sima Jin or the Two Jins, was an imperial dynasty in China that existed from 266 to 420.
-It was founded by Sima Yan, eldest son of Sima Zhao, who had previously been declared the King of Jin.
+The Jin dynasty or the Jin Empire, officially Jin, sometimes distinguished as the Sima Jin or the Two Jins, was an imperial dynasty in China that existed from 266 to 420 CE.
+It was founded by Sima Yan, posthumously known as Emperor Wu of Jin, who previously served as the regent of the Cao Wei dynasty.

 There are two main divisions in the history of the dynasty.
-The Western Jin (266–316) was established as the successor to Cao Wei after Sima Yan usurped the throne from Cao Huan.
+The Western Jin (266–316 CE) was established as the successor to Cao Wei after Emperor Wu usurped the throne from Cao Huan.
 The capital of the Western Jin was initially in Luoyang, though it later moved to Chang'an (modern Xi'an).
-In 280, after conquering Eastern Wu, the Western Jin ended the Three Kingdoms period and reunited China proper for the first time since the end of the Han dynasty.
+In 280 CE, after conquering Eastern Wu, the Western Jin ended the Three Kingdoms period and reunited China proper for the first time since the end of the Han dynasty.

-From 291 to 306, a series of civil wars known as the War of the Eight Princes were fought over control of the Jin state which weakened it considerably.
-In 304, the dynasty experienced a wave of rebellions by non-Han ethnicities termed by exonym as "Five Barbarians".
+From 291 to 306 CE, a series of civil wars known as the War of the Eight Princes were fought over control of the Jin state which weakened it considerably.
+In 304 CE, the dynasty experienced a wave of rebellions by non-Han ethnicities termed by exonym as "Five Barbarians".
 The "barbarians" went on to establish nonpermanent dynastic states in northern China.
 This helped to usher in the Sixteen Kingdoms era of Chinese history, in which states in the north rose and fell in rapid succession, constantly fighting both one another and the Jin.
-Han-Zhao, one of the northern states established during the disorder, sacked Luoyang in 311, captured Chang'an in 316, and executed Emperor Min of Jin in 318, ending the Western Jin era.
-Sima Rui, who succeeded Emperor Min, then reestablished the Jin dynasty with its capital in Jiankang (modern Nanjing), inaugurating the Eastern Jin (317–420).
+Han-Zhao, one of the northern states established during the disorder, sacked Luoyang in 311, captured Chang'an in 316, and executed Emperor Min of Jin in 318 CE, ending the Western Jin era.
+Sima Rui, who succeeded Emperor Min, then reestablished the Jin dynasty with its capital in Jiankang (modern Nanjing), inaugurating the Eastern Jin (317–420 CE).

 The Eastern Jin dynasty remained in near-constant conflict with its northern neighbors for most of its existence, and it launched several invasions of the north with the aim of recovering its lost territories.
-In 383, the Eastern Jin inflicted a devastating defeat on the Former Qin, a Di-ruled state that had briefly unified northern China.
+In 383 CE, the Eastern Jin inflicted a devastating defeat on the Former Qin, a Di-ruled state that had briefly unified northern China.
 In the aftermath of that battle, the Former Qin state splintered, and Jin armies recaptured the lands south of the Yellow River.
-The Eastern Jin was eventually usurped by General Liu Yu in 420 replaced with the Liu Song dynasty.
+The Eastern Jin was eventually usurped by General Liu Yu in 420 CE and replaced with the Liu Song dynasty.
 The Eastern Jin dynasty is considered the second of the Six Dynasties.